-Call the St. Augustine DUI Defense lawyers at Taylor & Taylor Attorneys to protect your freedom.
+Call the St. Augustine DUI Defense lawyers at Taylor & Waldrop Attorneys at (904) 204-6499 to protect your freedom.

 DUI Resulting in Serious Injury, Manslaughter, or Homicide

-A driver who causes damage or injury to another driver while under the influence could be found guilty of First Degree Misdemeanor.
-The penalties associated with this type of crime could include up to $1,000 in fines, 1-year imprisonment, and minimum 3-year license revocation.
+- DUI Resulting in Damage to Property - A driver who causes damage or injury to property while under the influence could be found guilty of a first-degree misdemeanor The penalties associated with this type of crime could include up to $1,000 in fines, one year's imprisonment, and a 6-12-month license revocation.

-A driver who causes serious bodily injury to another person while under the influence could be found guilty of a Third Degree Felony.
-Penalties could include up to $5,000 in fines, 5-year imprisonment, and license revocation.
+- DUI Accident Resulting in Serious Injury - A driver who causes serious bodily injury to another person while under the influence could be found guilty of a third-degree felony.
+Penalties could include up to $5,000 in fines, five year's imprisonment, and a minimum three-year license revocation.

-A driver who is involved in a DUI-related accident and causes death to another motorist, pedestrian, or other person could be facing Second Degree Felony penalties.
-The consequences may include fines not exceeding $10,000 and / or 15 years imprisonment, and a mandatory permanent license revocation.
+- DUI Manslaughter - A driver who is involved in a DUI-related accident and causes death to another motorist, pedestrian, or other person could be facing second-degree felony penalties.
+The consequences may include a mandatory minimum prison sentence of 124.5 months up to a maximum of 15 year's imprisonment, fines not exceeding $10,000, and a mandatory permanent license revocation.

-A driver involved in DUI manslaughter who knew or should have known the accident occurred and failed to give information or render aid could be found guilty of a felony in the first-degree.
-First Degree Felony charges can carry serious penalties, including up to $10,000 in fines, and / or 30 years imprisonment, and a mandatory permanent license revocation.
+- DUI Manslaughter and Leaving the Scene - A driver involved in DUI manslaughter who knew or should have known the accident occurred and failed to give information or render aid could be found guilty of a felony in the first-degree.
+First-degree felony charges can carry serious penalties, including up to $10,000 in fines, up to 30 years' imprisonment, and a mandatory permanent license revocation.

 Put an Aggressive Defense Team on Your Side